Asian stock markets follow Wall St higher as omicron fears subside - ExBulletin

 Asian stock markets follow Wall St higher as omicron fears subside

+BEIJING (AP) Global stocks were mixed in calm trading on Friday, with many markets around the world closing or ending early for Christmas.

+Shares fell in Paris and Tokyo, edged up in Seoul and Hong Kong, and remained virtually unchanged in London.
+Financial markets have taken a break in the United States, Germany and many other countries as another powerful year for stocks draws to a close.
-Wall Street’s benchmark S&P 500 rose 0.6% on Thursday in the last U.S. trading session before Christmas.

-Investor anxiety has increased as omicron spreads, but moderated after authorities said it could lead to less serious illness.
-President Joe Biden has called for more vaccinations and testing, but has not announced any plans for travel restrictions.
+A day earlier, Wall Street’s benchmark S&P 500 rose 0.6% to set a record as investor fears faded over the impact of the omicron variant on the economy.
+Authorities have said the coronavirus variant could cause less severe illness, and President Joe Biden has called for more vaccinations and testing, but has not announced any plans for travel restrictions.

 Omicron looks like a short-term disruption instead of a destructive headwind that knocks the economy off course, Oanda’s Edward Moya said in a report.
 The US economic recovery in 2022 still looks very strong.

-The surge in omicron cases weighed on Wall Street as investors tried to assess the impact on corporate earnings in 2022.
+The surge in omicron cases weighed on investors as they tried to assess the impact on corporate earnings in 2022.
 Governments in Asia and Europe have tightened travel controls or pushed back. plans to ease restrictions already in place.

-The Commerce Department reported on Thursday that U.S. consumer spending rose 5.7% in November year-on-year, its fastest pace in 39 years.

-Inflation is also peaking in four decades, prompting the Federal Reserve to say it will speed up the pullback of the economic stimulus that has pushed up stock prices.
+Inflation, meanwhile, is at a nearly four-decade high in the United States.
+This prompted the Federal Reserve to speed up the withdrawal of the economic stimulus that pushed up stock prices.

-The Labor Department said the number of Americans claiming unemployment benefits was unchanged last week, reflecting a strong rebound in the labor market.

-In energy markets, Brent crude fell 54 cents to $ 76.10 a barrel in London.
-American markets were closed for Christmas.
+In energy markets, the price of Brent crude oil rose 71 cents to $ 76.14.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.